-We’ve grown up watching the women in our lives wearing the mekhela so effortlessly, either in the traditional form or with an uconventional twist.
+We’ve grown up watching the women in our lives wearing the mekhela so effortlessly, either in the traditional form or with an unconventional twist.
 Usually seen as a traditional attire, mekhela has stood the test of time and is still an essential part of our lives today.
 Thanks to the young women from Northeast India, always looking for innovative ways to ramp up their wardrobe – and most likely, with borrowed inspiration from their mothers.
 Let’s take a look at how different women style their mekhelas.
+[You can also buy yourself a Naga Mekhela and other traditional jewelry on our R&L Store HERE]

-Valentina in all her elegance, in a pastel toned Naga mekhela, and matching shawl.
+Valentina in all her elegance, in a pastel-toned Naga mekhela, and matching shawl.
+[You can also buy yourself a Naga Mekhela and other traditional jewelry on our R&L Store HERE]

 Her take on mekhelas : “Although elegant to look at, it requires a skill to be in it all day.
 It always needs readjusting (especially if it’s made of silk) and one cannot do that openly in public.
 This is why my mom sews an extra piece of cloth on the sides so that it’s easier to pull it together.
 That’s how I wear mine with ease.
 I love how comfortable it is while adding a touch of femininity.”